Snowfork/snowbridge-subsquid/README.md

 it's extremely error-prone and the json structure may change over time due to runtime upgrades.

 Squid framework provides a tool for generating type-safe wrappers around events, calls and runtime storage items for each historical change in the spec version.
-See the [Substrate typegen](https://docs.subsquid.io/substrate-indexing/squid-substrate-typegen/) documentation page.
+See the [typegen](https://docs.subsquid.io/sdk/resources/tools/typegen/generation/) page for different chains.

 ## Project conventions